Effective Guide to Competitive Analysis

 Additionally, companies that offer similar products or services in the same niche are known as indirect competitors.
 Say, your company sells women’s skinny jeans while a competitor might offer straight-cut variety for women.
 Yes, they’re not the same, but they target the same market.

-Another type of competitor is tertiary competitors.
+Another type of competitor is the tertiary competitor.
 They are not competing with you per se.
 However, they may offer goods or services that could be a replacement.
 For example, customers looking for better gains in their investments might look into an investment company’s equity stock offering than a traditional bank’s deposit savings.

 Analyze your competitor’s marketing strategies